 - Decides to cease the EHCP

-In 2024-25, when SEND Tribunal appeals reached a hearing, parents won in approximately 99% of cases.
-Most appeals settle before the hearing because the Local Authority concedes.
+In 2024-25, when SEND Tribunal appeals reached a hearing, parents won in 99% of decided cases, according to the tribunal statistics quarterly.
+Most appeals do reach a decision - about seven in ten recorded outcomes in 2024/25 - while roughly three in ten end beforehand because the Local Authority concedes or the case is withdrawn.
 That success rate isn’t a misprint.
 The vast majority of appeals are decided in the parent’s favour, either at the hearing or because the LA concedes before it gets there.

 The appeal process